open-xml-templating/docxtemplater/readme.md

 - Safari
 - Opera

-Internet explorer is not yet supported
+Internet explorer is not supported (basically because xhr Requests can't be made on binary files)

 ## Usage ##